sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/21_Pagination/339_Pagination_general_contract.md

 Pagination is meant for lists only.
 There are a few standard params involved.
-I'm assuming the client is an SPA.
+I'm assuming the client is an SPA (hardest case).

 ## Request params
 1. Page size - number of data items to be sent.